onlive/ruby_git_hooks/README.md

 ### Multiple Git Hooks, One RubyGitHook

-You can put a single hook in and symlink it:
+You can put a single hook script in and symlink it from one or more git-hook locations:

 ~~~
-> cp my_hook.rb .git/hooks/pre-receive
+> cp my_hook.rb .git/hooks/
-> chmod +x .git/hooks/pre-receive
+> chmod +x .git/hooks/my_hook.rb
+> ln -s .git/hooks/my_hook.rb .git/hooks/pre-commit
-> ln -s .git/hooks/pre-receive .git/hooks/pre-commit
+> ln -s .git/hooks/my_hook.rb .git/hooks/pre-receive
 ~~~

-Obviously this works better when the hook is meaningful in more than one situation.
-You wouldn't want four or five different places to notify you by email.
+Use this when the hook is meaningful in more than one situation.
+Watch out!
+You don't want four or five of the same email notification.

 ### Multiple Hooks and RubyGitHooks.register